The museum collections reflect the daily lives of people in Doncaster from the 18th century to the present day.

-The newly openedĀ Old BrewhouseĀ Ā is a cosy microbrewery and bar built into the original brewhouse which served the Wrightson family for centuries.
+The Old Brewhouse (Ten Eighty Six Brewery) is a cosy microbrewery and bar built into the original brewhouse which serves freshly made pizzas.

 01302 782342

-Within easy reach of Doncaster – huge lake to walk around (2 mile lakeside trail suitable for walkers, joggers and cyclists), Woodland walk and bird hides. plus adventure playground and picnic areas.
+Within easy reach of Doncaster.
+There’s a huge lake to walk around (2 mile lakeside trail suitable for walkers, joggers and cyclists), a woodland walk and bird hides.
+There’s also an adventure playground, picnic areas and a cafe.

 There are 245 steps down into the cavern and back up again.